jofftiquez/angular-http-assist/README.md

 *method* - the HTTP methods (GET, POST, PUT, DELETE)

 *endpoint* - the route endpoint from 'the' API you are connecting to.
-Normally an API exposes a url where you will be performing you http requests.
+Normally an API exposes a url where you will be performing your REST calls.
 E.g. `https://foo.com/api/users`, `https://foo.com/api/students`.
-The endpoint in case will be `/users` and `students`.
+The endpoint in case will be `/users` and `/students`.

 *options* -
 ```javascript